frontenddogma/web-development-glossary/manuscript/g.md

 : A Google-proprietary HTML/CSS framework.

 Goanna
 : A browser engine that is a fork of Mozilla’s Gecko.
 It is used in the Pale Moon browser, the Basilisk browser, and other UXP-based applications.
 A fork of the K-Meleon browser also uses Goanna.
-Goanna as an independent fork of Gecko was first released in January 2016.&nbsp;[†](#w-goanna)
+Goanna as an independent fork of Gecko was first released in 2016.&nbsp;[†](#w-goanna)

 Golang
 : → Go